Skip to main content

 1. Project context and translations

-- A first-draft English translation of Lusitano’s counterpoint chapters from F-Pn Esp.
+• A provisional English translation of Lusitano’s counterpoint chapters from F-Pn Esp.
 219, with a major editorial revision scheduled for 2026

 The English translation was commissioned by the Centre d’Études Supérieures de la Renaissance (CESR, Tours) and completed in June 2021.
-It is presented here as a work in progress, pending a substantial revision planned for 2026.
-In this first draft, the English translation broadly follows the translation strategy adopted in Philippe Canguilhem’s 2013 edition, prioritising fidelity to the source over stylistic fluency, and therefore remains close to Spanish syntax and idiom.
-It has not yet undergone full editorial revision and should not be cited in scholarly work in its current form.
-The transcription of the Spanish text and the French translation derive from Canguilhem’s edition, to whom I thank for providing them.
-The parallel presentation of the text in three languages, together with the visualisation and audio rendering of the musical examples, is intended to mitigate these limitations.
+It is presented here as a work in progress pending substantial revision.
+In its current form, the translation broadly follows the strategy adopted in Philippe Canguilhem’s 2013 edition, prioritising fidelity to the source over stylistic fluency and therefore remaining relatively close to Spanish syntax and idiom.
+It has not yet undergone full editorial revision and should not be cited in scholarly work in its present form.
+The transcription of the Spanish text and the French translation derive from Canguilhem’s edition, to whom I am grateful for providing access to these materials.

 Website and project scope

-This website is part of Vicente Parrilla’s FWO-funded doctoral project (Project no. 11A9922N) at KU Leuven / LUCA School of Arts / docARTES.
+This site forms part of Vicente Parrilla’s FWO-funded doctoral project (project no. 11A9922N) at KU Leuven / LUCA School of Arts / docARTES.

-The integration of analytical transcriptions, interval labelling, navigational tables, and audio playback facilitates close engagement with Lusitano’s contrapuntal practice and supports both scholarly analysis and aural training through a comprehensive digital research tool.
+The integration of analytical transcriptions, interval labelling, navigational tools, and layered audio materials is intended to support both scholarly analysis and aural-procedural engagement with Renaissance contrapuntal practice within a unified digital research environment.

 2. Audio credits